 Will I get charged for spending abroad?

-There's a 2.99% non-sterling transaction fee that's added to the sterling value if you use your credit card to pay for non-sterling transactions while you are abroad, or when you buy in foreign currencies online or over the phone.
+A 2.99% non-sterling purchase fee is added to the sterling value if you use your credit card abroad to pay for non-sterling purchases.

 Will I get charged for cash advances?

 You'll be charged 2.99% of your withdrawal or £3, whichever is greater, when you withdraw cash advances abroad using your credit card.
 This is in addition to the non-sterling transaction fee.
 If you withdraw cash abroad you'll be charged interest even if the account is paid off in full.

 Changes have been introduced by us and all UK card issuers as a result of the Strong Customer Authentication (SCA) requirement under the Payment Services Directive 2 (PSD2).

 SCA makes sure your online purchases are as secure as possible.

 You might be asked to open your credit card app to verify an online purchase you're making.
 So it's important that you register for the app.